Normative Feeling: Socially Patterned Affective Mechanisms: Results

-We see that this is not the case with the social maintenance condition, where we have no correlation for eat\_Mu\_weight\_avg\_list vs. hunger\_weight\_avg\_list and for D\_array\_weight\_avg\_list vs. hunger\_weight\_avg\_list (Figure 4, b, c).
-Instead we have a strong positive correlation for D\_array\_weight\_avg\_list vs Eat\_Mu\_weight\_avg\_list (Figure 4, a) meaning agents eat more when they are gaining energy (arguably like a good mood), and they eat less when losing energy (arguably a bad mood).
+We see that this is not the case with the punishment condition (normative case), where we have no correlation for avg-$W_{bite}$ vs. avg-$W_{hunger}$ and for avg-$W_{energy-gain}$ vs. avg-$W_{hunger}$ (Figure 4, b, c).
+Instead, we have a strong positive correlation for avg-$W_{energy-gain}$ vs avg-$W_{bite}$ (Figure 4, a), meaning agents eat more when they are gaining energy (arguably like a good mood), and they eat less when losing energy (arguably a bad mood).
 This behaviour seems irrational as agents will not increase their consumption when they are losing energy and are, therefore, in a more precarious state.
 However, if we look at this behaviour in the context of punishment, losing energy is also correlated with being punished.
-Therefore in the context of punishment, it is rational for the system to lower its eating amount to avoid punishment and to increase it in the absence of punishment.
-This is further strengthened by the fact that there is a strong negative correlation between the others\_being\_punished\_weight\_avg\_list vs. eat\_Mu\_weight\_avg\_list, meaning agents: When they see others being punished, may indicate to them that they may be punished as well, so in response they reduce the amount they are eating to avoid punishment.
+Therefore, in the context of punishment, it is rational for the system to lower its eating amount to avoid punishment and to increase it in the absence of punishment.
+This is further strengthened by the fact that there is a strong negative correlation between the avg-$W_{others-being-punished}$ vs. avg-$W_{bite}$, meaning agents, when they see others being punished, may indicate to them that they may be punished as well, so in response, they reduce the amount they are eating to avoid punishment.
 Another observation worth mentioning is the clustering of values away from 0 in a and d, and to a lesser extent e and f.
 It seems unlikely for a population to not arrive at a relation between these weights, suggesting that there is an adaptive advantage to having this relation vs. not having it.